-The School of Science and Technology at City, University of London is offering a sponsored PhD opportunity co-supervised by BT plc.
+The School of Science & Technology at City, University of London is offering a sponsored PhD opportunity co-supervised by BT plc.

 Closing date: 15th April March 2022.